myegorov/transmler/README.md

-`import` and `export` statements in a `*b` source file must come before any SML program, except that SML-style comments are allowed within the import/export block (however MLton line directives may need to be reserved for own use).
+`import` and `export` statements in a `*b` source file must come before any SML program, except that SML-style comments are allowed within the import/export block.
+Comments within the import/export block will be ignored, but MLton line directives will be inserted into resulting files.

 The syntax for importing entities is any combination of:
 ```
 import $(SML_LIB)/basis/basis-1997.mlb
 import "/path/to/moduleA.sigb"
-import (functor X, structure Y as Z) from "../path/to/moduleB.funb"
+import (functor X, structure Z = Y) from "../path/to/moduleB.funb"
 ```

 By default, every module will implicitly import the SML Basis library